ferrerj/Shorthand/README.md

 Shorthand is a code generating meta-programming framework meant to facilitate building a front-end using basic information already in your server code.

-It is based around to major components: "rules" and MapServer.
+It is based around two major components: "rules" and MapServer.

 ## Rules